KarthikAbiram/xtldr/docs/docker.md

 ## Docker Cheat Sheet
 https://docs.docker.com/get-started/docker_cheatsheet.pdf

-## Running Your First Docker Container
+## :running: Running Your First Docker Container
 You can search for images at [docker hub](https://hub.docker.com/).
 In the docker image page, you would have instructions on how to pull the image and use it.
 Example: https://hub.docker.com/_/mongo

 To pull (download) an image: